shageenthsandrakumar/Project-Euler/problem_2/README.md

       - $S_{\psi} = \frac{\psi^{36} - \psi^3}{\psi^3 - 1}$
       - The total sum is:  $$\frac{S_{\phi} - S_{\psi}}{\sqrt{5}} \approx 4613732.000$$
       - The result is then **rounded** to the nearest integer to correct for floating-point imprecision, yielding the exact sum: **$4613732$**.
-  - **Efficiency:** This is the most efficient solution as it only requires finding the index of the largest even-value term below the threshold.
+  - **Efficiency:** This is the most efficient solution as it avoids iteration through all Fibonacci terms, using only a handful of arithmetic and logarithmic operations.

 -----
 ## Output